 When working properly this component keeps in check the temperature of the refrigerator and transmits the information on the temperature reading to the control board so that appropriate power can be supplied to the evaporator fan as well as the compressor for effective cooling in return.

 But when the thermistor is defective both the compressor and the evaporator fan may not work properly.
+Get a replacement here: Amazon.

 Defrost thermostat failure:

-When it failed, power will not flow and the heater will not be able to heat up and melt ice or frost which may build up on the evaporator coils.
+This component allows the power to flow to the heater.
+When it fails, power will not flow and the heater will not be able to heat up and melt ice or frost which may build up on the evaporator coils.
+Amazon has replacements for most models.

 How To Activate Forced Defrost Mode?